rtk-rnjn/Parrot/README.md

 ## Global-Chat Setup

 This thing is insane.
 Feature inspired from World Chat bot.
 Configuring the `#global-chat` is kinda easy too.
-Pass `None` if you want to remove

 #### - **Making the channel**